 - Encourage students to ask class-related questions via Twitter especially if you have a guest speaker or in-class activity; and/or

 - Organize a live Twitter chat with another social work class at your University or another institution.
-For more information on Live Twitter Chats, see an article on Dr. Jimmy Young’s website about our recent presentation on live tweeting with our classes.
+For more information on Live Twitter Chats.

 Podcasting: A podcast is a digital audio file made available on the Internet for downloading to a portable media player, computer, or other device.
 Rather than writing a paper for an undergraduate macro practice course, I ask students to create a podcast about a local social service agency.
 This assignment helps students practice assessment and interviewing skills related to a human service organization while learning about technology tools and resources that will help them to be informed about social work practice.

 I find that the students do the same type and amount of research as they would to write a paper and the audio files can easily be shared with the entire class.
 Because few of my students have experience in producing podcasts, I work with my university’s digital media lab to provide technical support and equipment for the assignment.
 I also recommend having students review an example podcast so they understand the important components of a podcast.

 Google Maps: Google Maps is a free web-based mapping service that allows a user to design an online map for almost any reason.
 As part of a community assessment project, I have students create a map of local social service agencies in a city or county, noting the location of the agency and then developing a brief profile of the agency which includes address, phone number, services provided and hours of operation.

 Students can also create a map about other topics or issues such as the identifying any food deserts in a community by mapping the location of grocery stores in a county or city.
 Along with their mapping application, Google offers a number of other applications such as Google+ which could be used to create virtual student groups or Google Docs which has a free spreadsheet program that students could use to run simple statistical analyses.